 Weak Copyleft

 Description: Lesser GPL 3.0 is the current version of LGPL, permitting linking with non-free modules.
-Prohibits practices that restrict installing or running modified versions.
+Prohibits practices that restrict installing or running modifications.

 Requirements: The source code should include the original copyright notice and licence text.
 It should include notices of significant changes, including dates, and disclose the affected source code when distributing the work.
 You cannot sublicense relevant code.
-Modifications to the LGPL-licensed library must be released under LGPL 3.0, but the rest of the application that uses the library can be under any licence.
+Modifications to the LGPL-licensed library must be released under LGPL 3.0 but the rest of the application that uses the library can be under any licence.

 Compatibility, linking and mixing: Derivative works of LGPL 3.0 code must be licensed under LGPL 3.0 or GPL 3.0 or later.
 LGPL 3.0 allows dynamic linking from code under MIT, BSD (2- and 3-clause), Apache 2.0 and MPL licences.
-LGPL 3.0 is explicitly two-way compatible with EUPL 1.2 licence.
+LGPL 3.0 is explicitly two-way compatible with the EUPL 1.2 licence.

 Patent rights: Patent rights are explicitly granted.